tdorssers/TeslaPy/README.md

 ![](https://raw.githubusercontent.com/tdorssers/TeslaPy/master/media/menu.png)

 [gui.py](https://github.com/tdorssers/TeslaPy/blob/master/gui.py) is a graphical interface using `tkinter`.
 API calls are performed asynchronously using threading.
 The GUI supports auto refreshing of the vehicle data and the GUI displays a composed vehicle image.
 Note that the vehicle will not go to sleep, if auto refresh is enabled.
-The application depends on [geopy](https://pypi.org/project/geopy/) to convert GPS coordinates to a human readable address, [pillow](https://pypi.org/project/Pillow/) to display the vehicle image and [svglib](https://pypi.org/project/svglib/) to display the captcha image if required by the login form.
+The application depends on [geopy](https://pypi.org/project/geopy/) to convert GPS coordinates to a human readable address and [pillow](https://pypi.org/project/Pillow/) to display the vehicle image.

 ![](https://raw.githubusercontent.com/tdorssers/TeslaPy/master/media/gui.png)